Multi-Objective Reinforcement Learning Based on Decomposition: A Taxonomy and Framework

 MORL differs from RL in the way performance results are assessed.
 Indeed, since multi-policy MORL aims at returning a set of policies and their linked PF, different metrics than episodic return over training time must be used.
-In general, these metrics aim at turning PFs to scalars to ease comparison.
+In general, these metrics aim to turn PFs into scalars to ease comparison.
 There are two categories of metrics: utility-based metrics, which rely on specific assumptions about the utility function (such as linearity), and axiomatic metrics, which do not make assumptions, but may yield less informative performance information for users~\shortcite{hayes_practical_2022,felten_toolkit_2023}.

-\subsubsection{Axiomatic approaches}
+\subsubsection{Axiomatic Approaches}

 As discussed in Section~\ref{sec:MOO/D}, MOO/D methods involve finding a good approximation of the PF with a focus on two critical aspects: convergence and diversity.
 To assess convergence, various performance indicators are employed, with the inverted generational distance (IGD) being one such metric \cite{coello_coello_study_2004}.
 The IGD quantifies the distance between a reference Pareto front, denoted as $\mathcal{Z}$, and the current PF approximation $\mathcal{F}$.
 Formally, it is computed as follows: